 - The judge’s order to remove firearms from a person in crisis is temporary.
 Under Maine’s proposed law, the initial extreme risk protection order lasts 14 days.
 The order can be extended, if the judges deems it necessary, to 365 days.

-- Red flag laws save lives, and are primarily used for suicide prevention.
+- ERPO laws save lives, and are primarily used for suicide prevention.
 90% of suicide attempts with a gun are fatal.
 Laws in Indiana and Connecticut may have prevented hundreds of firearm suicides, according to research published in the journal Psychiatric Services.

 THE FACTS ARE…